 Previously Completed Waste Characterization

 An initial round of Waste Characterization sampling has been completed by Woodard & Curran as part of the January 12, 2016, subsurface investigation and the resulting data is included in Appendix A. This data may be suitable to receive approval from a properly permitted receiving facility to dispose of up to 1,500 tons of Special Waste soil from the Site, as described below.
-Facility acceptance and approval coordination for this initial 1,500 tons of Special Waste soil will be conducted by the general contractor, with documentation provided for review by the Environmental Professional.
+Facility acceptance and approval coordination for this initial 1,500 tons of Special Waste soil will be conducted by the General Contractor, with documentation provided for review by the Environmental Professional.

 Supplemental Waste Characterization

-If the selected disposal facility requires further sampling and laboratory analysis prior to the removal of additional volumes of Special Waste soil from the Site, such supplemental Waste Characterization sampling shall be completed and/or documented by the Environmental Professional at the discretion of the Owner.
+If the selected disposal facility requires further sampling and laboratory analysis prior to the removal of additional volumes of Special Waste soil from the Site, such supplemental Waste Characterization sampling shall be completed and/or documented by the General Contractor.
 Associated activities will include Special Waste soil sampling, laboratory analysis, data review, and facility acceptance and approval coordination.
 Waste characterization samples may be obtained in-situ through test pitting or may be collected from existing stockpiles or containers so long as the samples provide an accurate and unbiased representation of the waste stream.

 Supplemental Specific Waste Characterization analytical requirements and sampling frequency will be specified by the presumed selected off-site disposal or off-site reuse facility.
 However, it is anticipated that one (1) composite sample consisting of a minimum of five (5) grab sub-samples shall be collected for each 500 cubic yards of Special Waste soil that is designated for off-site reuse or off-site disposal.